 Seasonality is one of the most important things to me when writing a menu.
 That’s why I was a bit thrown off when a client wanted strawberry shortcake for the dessert course at their dinner party last December.
-While I wouldn’t put it on a dinner party menu that I was hosting, it was her decision.
+While I wouldn’t put it on a December dinner party menu that I was hosting, it was her event.
 I could make her strawberry shortcake in Winter if that was what she truly wanted.
-(I’ll leave the story about desperately searching for plums in winter for another post) I kept that simple: pound cake, fresh whipped cream, macerated strawberries, and a little strawberry sauce.
+(I’ll leave the story about desperately searching for plums in winter for another post) I kept it simple: pound cake, fresh whipped cream, macerated strawberries, and a little strawberry sauce.

 Basil Vanilla Yogurt Panna Cotta

 1 vanilla bean, split